lw4992/meteor-paraview/README.md

 ## ParaView
 [ParaView](http://www.paraview.org/) is a is an open-source, multi-platform data analysis and visualization application.
-This package provides a user-friendly wrapper for the (poorly documented) [ParaViewWeb JavaScript API](http://www.paraview.org/ParaView3/Doc/Nightly/www/js-doc/index.html#!/api).
+This package provides a user-friendly wrapper for the [ParaViewWeb JavaScript API](http://www.paraview.org/ParaView3/Doc/Nightly/www/js-doc/index.html#!/api).

 It enables rendering and manipulation of visualizations that are in file formats supported by ParaView.
 You basically: